How to Study for the Shelf Exams & Step 2…And Impress Residencies

 3. Active Reviewing

-You will need to do dedicated preparation for Step 2 CK.
+You will need to do dedicated preparation for Step 2.
 The phases of prep are similar to the shelves, but you won’t need to do the initial material prep and targeted review if you’ve been reviewing for the shelf exams.
-So if you prepared appropriately for the shelves, all you should need to do for Step 2 CK are questions, questions, questions.
+So if you prepared appropriately for the shelves, all you should need to do for Step 2 are questions, questions, questions.

 After tutoring hundreds of students, I’ve noticed many common failures that will undoubtedly lower your shelf and board scores: